-As of May 31, 2023, the total pretax compensation cost not yet recognized by the Company with regard to unvested restricted stock units was \$4.6.
-The weighted average period over which this compensation cost is expected to be recognized is 1.5 years.
+As of May 31, 2024, the total pretax compensation cost not yet recognized by the Company with regard to unvested restricted stock units was \$4.0.
+The weighted average period over which this compensation cost is expected to be recognized is 1.3 years.

 Management Stock Purchase Plan - The Company maintains the Scholastic Corporation Management Stock Purchase Plan (the "MSPP"), which permits certain members of senior management to defer up to 100% of his or her annual cash bonus payments in the form of restricted stock units (the "MSPP RSUs") which are purchased by the employee at a 25% discount from the lowest closing price of the Common Stock on NASDAQ on any day during the fiscal quarter in which such bonuses are awarded.
 The MSPP RSUs are converted into shares of Common Stock on a one-forone basis at the end of the applicable deferral period, which must be a minimum of three years.
 The Company measures the value of MSPP RSUs based on the number of awards granted and the price of the underlying Common Stock on the grant date, giving effect to the 25% discount.
 The Company amortizes this discount as stock-based compensation expense over the vesting term on a straight-line basis, or sooner if the employee effectively vests upon termination of employment under certain circumstances.
+During fiscal 2024, there were 5,665 shares of Common Stock issued upon the vesting of restricted stock units under the MSPP Plan.